UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

    $ export JULIA_LOAD_PATH="@"

-Then, when we start a ``julia`` session the default option will be the current
+Then, when we start a Julia session the default option will be the current
 environment:

 .. code-block:: julia